ImBearChild/tarpitd.py/docs/tarpitd.py.7.md

 ## GENERAL DESCRIPTION

 Note: This section is for general information.
-And for description on services, please refer to SERVICES section.
+And for description on available tarpits, please refer to TARPITS section.

 ### TL;DR